27-Year-Old Running Back – Free Agent

 In and out of Bill Belichick's fumbling doghouse for years, Ridley finally left New England for the rival Jets in 2015, but only lasted one year in New York.
 Subsequently, he then tried-out for the Li...

 Stevan Ridley Contract Information:

-Signed a contract with the Colts in August of 2016.
+Waived by the Colts in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Stevan Ridley – simply subscribe now.

 |Rushing||Rush Distance||Big Rush Games||Receiving||Kick Ret||Punt Ret||Fumbles|